 - Understand your strengths as a presenter and how to appeal to different types of people

-- Recognize how visual aids can create impact and attention
+- Recognise how visual aids can create impact and attention

 - Develop techniques to create a professional presence

-- Learn some different ways to prepare and organize information
+- Learn some different ways to prepare and organise information

 - Prepare, practice, and deliver a short presentation